ericw5134/CMPT354_Library_Database/README.md

 * An error message will play if insertion failed.

 ## Running
+First run the **hw5.ipynb** file in Jupyter Notebook to create the .db file Then run main.py
-This project uses a CLI.
-Simply run main.py, and follow the printed messages.
+* This project uses a CLI.
+Simply follow the printed messages in your terminal.

 ## Installation
 Via https